leo-mcgill/Group93/README.md

 # Group93
 ## Agile Web Development project created by Group 93
-The purpose of this application is to record your ratings, etc of the movies that you have watched.
+The purpose of this application is to record your ratings, etc of the movies that you have watched
-The server then pulls data from the OMDB database and gives information about the recorded movies.
+from a sample set of movies.
+The sample set of movies information was pulled from the OMDB
+(Open movie database).
 Users can share their recorded movies with other users.

 ## Instructions to run Flask application
 **1:** create a python virtual environment (Only need to do this once)